 *This estimate is an average of the cost including room and board for residential students.

 The Integrated Engineering Technology program readies students to diagnose and repair industrial equipment problems using proper technical assessment skills as well as core mechanical and electrical skills.
 The program provides students with a base knowledge in both the electrical and mechanical side of engineering technology.
-For this reason, Integrated Engineering Technology is also known as Electro‐Mechanical Engineering Technology or Mechatronics.
-Students are provided with a base knowledge in advanced skills such as programmable logic controllers (PLC's), electronics and digital applications, process control, and materials sizing and selection.
+For this reason, Integrated Engineering Technology is also known as Electro‐Mechanical Engineering Technology, or Mechatronics.
+Students are provided with a base knowledge in advanced skills such as programmable logic controllers (PLC's), electronics and digital applications, robotics, and process control.

-Any individual that has an interest in knowing how things work, determining how to fix things and make them run better, and has an interest in problem-solving may find the Integrated Engineering program an approachable career choice.
+Any individual that has an interest in knowing how things work, determining how to fix things and make them run better and has an interest in problem solving may find the Integrated Engineering Technology program an approachable career choice.
 The individual should have an interest in and an aptitude for mathematics and science.